 Failure to protect the Group's reputation and brand in the face of regulatory, legal or operational challenges could lead to a loss of trust and confidence with our suppliers including litigation partners.
 In addition, any investigations by external agencies could also affect our ability to recruit and retain talented employees.
 Reputational issues may also affect the attractiveness of the Company's shares to new and existing investors.

-Much of the future returns of the Group will arise out of the proceeds (if any) from its litigation assets.
-Whilst the Group is confident in the merits of its claims (and, where relevant, defences), as with any litigation there can be no guarantee that the actions will succeed and the dismissal of claims could give rise to adverse costs consequences.
+Much of the future returns of the Group will arise out of the proceeds (if any) from its remaining litigation asset.
+Whilst the Group is confident in the merits of its claim, as with any litigation there can be no guarantee that the actions will succeed, and the dismissal of claims could give rise to adverse costs consequences.